space-cadet/finite-velocity-diffusion/memory-bank/progress.md

 The project is in a functional state with a multipage Streamlit application.
 The main page provides interactive 1D and 2D simulations with various visualization options.
 The Parameter Analysis page offers tools to explore parameter relationships and stability conditions.
 The Numerical Analysis page provides tools for analyzing convergence and error properties.

+A new Graph Diffusion page is now being planned to explore diffusion processes on graph structures.
+This will include both ordinary and finite-velocity diffusion models, with and without potential terms.

 Parameter persistence has been implemented using file-based storage, allowing user settings to be remembered between sessions.
 The application structure has been modularized with a clear separation between pages, components, and core functionality.

 Documentation is being enhanced through the memory bank system to facilitate ongoing development.
 No critical bugs have been identified in the core solving functionality, though there are opportunities for optimization and feature expansion.